-- There is a sight gauge provided on the oil reservoir sump.
-The oil level should be at approximately halfway up the window.
+- 1. There is a sight gauge provided on the oil reservoir.
+The oil level should be approximately halfway up the window.
 Check the oil on level ground, prior to system start up.
 If the system has recently been run, wait 10 minutes after shutdown for the oil to stabilize before checking the oil level.
+The oil should be checked daily or before or after every use.
 The compressor uses common hydraulic oil.
 This oil is classified by an ISO standard as ISO 68 viscosity and is sold under various trade names.
-Many are sold as "anti wear" hydraulic oil and are available from auto parts or lubricating oil suppliers. - 2.
+Many are sold as "anti wear" hydraulic oil and area available from auto parts or lubricating oil suppliers. - 2.
 The oil should be changed after the first 30 hours of system operation.
 After that, the oil should be changed annually.
 There is a drain plug located at the bottom of the sump.
-The oil fill cap is located on top of the unit. - 3.
-Change the compressor system oil filter at the same time as the oil is changed.
-The spin-on filter cartridge is a Mann/Hummel hydraulic oil filter.
+The oil fill cap is located on top of the unit. - Change the compressor system oil filter at the same time as the oil is changed.
 Call Waterous for replacement elements. - 4.
 Run the compressor for 2 minutes after changing the oil, then re-check the oil level and add oil as necessary.
 DO NOT OVERFILL. - 5.
 Visually inspect the compressor oil system weekly for signs of leaks.
 Check the air compressor Poly Chain drive for proper tension and signs of wear monthly or more frequently as dictated by the amount of use.
-Proper tension on the Poly Chain is to a no slack setting (If in Doubt, DO NOT tighten the Poly Chain) A slightly loose poly chain is acceptable.
-An over tight poly chain may cause equipment failure and may void product warranty. - 6.
+Proper tension on the Poly Chain is to a no slack setting or slightly loose about 3/8" (If in doubt, DO NOT TIGHTEN THE POLY CHAIN).
+A slightly loose poly chain is acceptable, an over tightened poly chain may cause equipment failure, and may void the product warranty. - 6.
 Inspect the compressor air intake filter and clean or replace as necessary.
 The environment in which the unit operates will determine the frequency of air filter service and replacement.
-In any situation, replace no less frequently than yearly. - Replace the oil / air separator cartridge every 24 months, or if the unit's oil consumption suddenly increases.
+In any situation, replace no less frequently than yearly. - 7.
+Replace the oil / air separator cartridge every 24 months, or if the unit's oil consumption suddenly increases.
 A sudden increase may be caused by a hole in the internal media of the cartridge allowing oil to carry through and discharge with the compressed air.
 Call Waterous for replacement separator cartridges. - 8.
 Completely drain the water from the compressor oil cooler in cold weather to prevent freeze damage.

-A. Maintenance Schedule
+C. Maintenance Schedule